dphilipson/typescript-fsa-reducers/README.md

     Calling `.build()` is an example of defensive coding.
 It prevents someone from causing confusing behavior by importing your reducer in an unrelated file and adding cases to it.

-2.  **You want to your package to export a reducer, but not have its types depend on `typescript-fsa-reducers`**
+2.  **You want your package to export a reducer, but not have its types depend on `typescript-fsa-reducers`**

     If the code that defines a reducer and the code that uses it reside in separate NPM packages, you